loki344/ml-starter/README.md

 ## Postprocessing

+<strong>For ONNX: </strong>
-The post_process method receives as parameter the model_output, which corresponds to the direct output of the call to onnxruntime.InferenceSession({onnx-model-path}).run({model_output_names}, {pre_processed_input_data}).
+The post_process method receives the model_output as parameter, which corresponds to the direct output of the call to onnxruntime.InferenceSession({onnx-model-path}).run({model_output_names}, {pre_processed_input_data}).
 For most models, you can access the output with model_output[0] and transform it accordingly.

+<strong>For PMML: </strong>
+The post_process method receives the output of the model.predict(pre_processed_data) call.
+If necessary, transform it.

 The return value of the post_process method is used as a response for the REST interface without further processing.
 Therefore, numerical values should be rounded accordingly and any field names should be capitalized.

 ## Custom methods, files and requirements